nicolasparada/blog/content/posts/passwordless-auth-server.md

 ### Respond JSON Function

-Responding with JSON is also a common thing so I extracted it to a function `respondJSON`.
+Responding with JSON is also a common thing so I extracted it to a function.

 ```go
 func respondJSON(w http.ResponseWriter, payload interface{}, code int) {